hphelion/documentation/commercial/GA1/ceph/commenrcial.ceph-helion-openstack-ceph-hp-helion-openstack-cinder-storage.md

 	Now cinder volume has additional file system changes within the volume.

-9. To list the additional file system changes
+9. To list the additional file system changes enter:

 		ls-ltr